DSM9606/Martin.Rocks.Paper.Excercise/README.md

 ## * Important!
 My rocks, paper scissors app is on my desktop and is in a folder called "Martin.Rocks.Paper.Excercise"

-## The location of the program on my computer is ->   /Users/martinhsu/desktop/Martin.Rocks.Paper.Excercise
+## The location of the program on my computer is:
+## /Users/martinhsu/desktop/Martin.Rocks.Paper.Excercise

 When I open terminal to get to the correct folder holding the program I type commands in this order to navigate to the correct folder: